 Negative balances of more than \$30.00 not paid prior to end of the semester will be considered delinquent debt and will be turned over to the superintendent or designee for collection.
-The District will make reasonable, discrete efforts to collect delinquent (overdue) unpaid meal charges, which is an allowable use of National School Food Service Account (NSFSA) funds and will coordinate communications with families to resolve the charges.
+The District will make reasonable, discrete efforts to collect delinquent (overdue) unpaid meal charges, which is an allowable use of National School Food Service Account (NSFSA) funds, and will coordinate communications with families to resolve the charges.
 Options may include collection agencies, small claims court or any other collection method permitted by law and consistent with the Fair Debt Collection Practices Act.
+Notices will still be sent home via email to parents of those students in an effort to collect the balance.